RenderKit/openvkl/doc/api.md

                                                          matrix.
 The last 3 values are the translation of the grid origin.

+  uint32[]      node.format                              For each input node, the data format.
+                                                         Currently supported are
+                                                         `VKL_FORMAT_TILE` for tiles,
+                                                         and `VKL_FORMAT_CONSTANT_ZYX` for
+                                                         nodes that are dense regular grids.

   uint32[]      node.level                               For each input node, the level on
                                                          which this node exists.
-Levels are
-                                                         counted from the root level (0) down.
+Tiles may exist on levels [1, `VKL_VDB_NUM_LEVELS-1`],
-                                                         Input nodes may be on levels
+                                                         all other nodes may only exist on level `VKL_VDB_NUM_LEVELS-1`.
-                                                         [1, `VKL_VDB_NUM_LEVELS-1`].

   vec3i[]       node.origin                              For each input node, the node origin
                                                          index.

-  uint32[]      node.format                              For each input node, the data format.
-                                                         Currently supported are
-                                                         `VKL_FORMAT_TILE` for tiles,
-                                                         and `VKL_FORMAT_CONSTANT_ZYX` for
-                                                         nodes that are dense regular grids,
-                                                         but temporally constant.

   VKLData[]     node.data                                Node data.
 Nodes with format
                                                          `VKL_FORMAT_TILE` are expected to